7 Tips Closet Clean Out: How To Organize Your Closet

 HOW TO ORGANIZE YOUR HANGING SPACE?

-How you organize your hanging space in an important part to consider.
-Here a few ideas of how you can organize your closet hanging rack:
+How you organize your hanging space is an important part to consider.
+Here are a few ideas of how you can organize your closet hanging rack:

-• Colour co-ordinated block system: arrange clothing by colour
+• Colour-coordinated block system: arrange clothing by colour, red, blue, green, etc.

 • Item length: from short to long